I hear the drums echo in the night ~ Toto: Africa

 Experience: great wildlife, very close up.

 Added value: outstanding wildlife viewing all year round.
-Kruger is serious lion country, and there’s the extra thrill of being in an open-sided vehicle with your expert game ranger and tracker.
+Kruger offers exceptional lion and leopard viewing, and there’s the extra thrill of being in an open-sided vehicle with your expert game ranger and tracker team.
 Sit back, keep your eyes open, enjoy the sounds, smells, surprising sights of Africa, up close and very personal.
-Safari lodges here are modern and comfortable, and the private reserves within greater Kruger are very easy to get to.
-Outstanding value for money, too.
+The private safari lodges here are modern and comfortable, and are very accessible.
+Value for money, too.
 A bit more …

 Okavango Delta, Botswana